 Oubee, Demasduit, and Shanawdithit Wordlists

 The child Oubee was seized from her family's camp near Charles Brook in the summer of 1791.
 She was taken into the home of Thomas Stone of Trinity.
 Two years later, the Stone family moved to England where Oubee died.
 While she was still residing in Trinity, Capt.
 G.C.
 Pulling came to see her.
 Pulling was preparing a report on Beothuk-English relations and hoped that he would be sent to the Beothuk on a peace mission.
 Being anxious to be able to communicate with them he asked Oubee for the Beothuk equivalent of 111 English words.
-This list was later filed with the papers of the Earl of Liverpool and has since been published in a Newfoundland Museum research series.
+This list was later filed with the papers of the Earl of Liverpool and has since been published in a research series of The Rooms Provincial Museum Division in St. John's, NL.

 Courtesy of the British Library (MSS ADD 38352 f.48), London, England.

 Demasduit (or Mary March), the informant of the second wordlist, was captured in March 1819 at Red Indian Lake.
 When her husband, chief Nonosabasut, came to her rescue the settlers killed him; their baby died shortly afterwards.
 Demasduit was placed under the care of the Rev. John Leigh in Twillingate and was said to have learned English remarkably quickly.
 Once she could express herself reasonably well Rev. Leigh compiled a list of about 180 Beothuk words.
 A year later, when Capt.
 Hercules Robinson of HMS Favorite visited Rev. Leigh, he copied the wordlist and later published it.
-Part of Rev. Leigh's original list is preserved in the Provincial Archives of Newfoundland and Labrador, but the pages with English words starting with the letters C, D, H, M, N, and W are missing.
+Part of Rev. Leigh's original list is preserved in the The Rooms Provincial Archives Division, in St. John's, NL, but the pages with English words starting with the letters C, D, H, M, N, and W are missing.
 However, these words can be found in Hercules Robinson's copy.

-Courtesy of the Provincial Archives of Newfoundland and Labrador (MG 257), St. John's, NL.
+Courtesy of The Rooms Provincial Archives Division (MG 257), St. John's, NL.

 The third wordlist comes from Shanawdithit, who was the last known member of her tribe.
 Sick and starving, she and her mother and sister surrendered to furriers in 1823.
 Two of the women soon died; Shanawdithit survived and was taken into the household of John Peyton, Jr., on Exploits Island.
 About five years later she was transferred to St John's, to the home of W. E. Cormack, founder of the Boeothick Institution.
 Cormack questioned Shanawdithit at length about the history and culture of her people and elicited from her many Beothuk words and phrases.
 This wordlist came into the hands of the British linguist, Robert G. Latham, who published it in 1850.
 Cormack's manuscript list has been lost, but Latham had made copies which are now available for research.